pbloem/profane-tmesis/if-croesus-goes-to-war.md

 The villagers let me be.
 It's easy to tell her other victims apart from her priestesses and accomplices.
 They keep to themselves, write, take long walks.
 There is one I speak to occasionally.
 He used to be a soldier in the Seleucid empire, but it seems to be an unspoken rule that we do not discuss our histories in too much detail.

 He told me that he too, spent a long time using his questions to find peace with what had happened.
-But then, as he settled in, he had started to wonder what things are made of, ultimately if we could see small enough, what would we see..
+But then, as he settled in, he had started to wonder what things are made of, ultimately if we could see small enough, what would we see.
 It seemed a simple question, so he asked the Oracle.
 Her answer was so exceedingly vague that he couldn't help but ask a series of further questions, even though he was only allowed three in total.
 She was patient with him, but the more she answered, the less he understood.
 Before long this was the problem that occupied his mind, to understand these answers.
 He has made great progress, he says, and suggests that sunlight and rain are both made of the same substance, which is in part like a missile from slingshot and in part like a wave on the sea.

 This seems to be how most of them spend their days.
 They use the oracle to answer great and profound questions, and then spend their days attempting to understand the answers.
 Much is written, but we all accept that it is most likely that she will not allow any of it to survive, or to escape from the island.
 We are allowed to satisfy our own curiosities, but the days when we might have some effect on the course of history are behind us.
 We are not dead yet, but we are by no means fully alive.
 Whatever grand discoveries we make, they die with us.

 I wonder, is she content with the same fate?
 Has she decided to make her exit from this world gracefully, with nobody ever to know what part she played in our history?
 Two-thousand years, she said.
 That is enough responsibility for any one person to shoulder.
 Perhaps she would allow something to remain hidden.
 Something, she could make sure we would only find in time.
 Something to let them know that there was some order, some choice, that the world they suffered through, as bad as it was, was not the worst possible.
 That there was somebody, in the depths of time, making sure that though they erred and suffered, someone somewhere would at least learn from their suffering.
 Someone who made sure that that lesson stayed alive.

 I feel that they should know.
-And for all she's done, I feel that she deserves for somebody to know that, at some point.
+And for all she's done, I feel that she deserves for it to be recorded.